-When I bought Britannia it had an old front opening refrigerator that didn't cool very well along with a built in ice box that only kept 20 lbs of ice for a day before it melted.
-The first thing I did was remove the old refrigerator and slide a nice new stainless steel Indel unit in the same place, but this didn't hold frozen food so I began to consider if I might be able to convert the ice box into a proper freezer.
-The box was completely encapsulated in the side of the galley molding with one side against the hull.
-It was 29” inches deep and extremely difficult to reach the bottom through the small 12” inch square lid, but there was a shelf half way where food could be placed and ice packed underneath.
+When I bought Britannia it had an old front-opening refrigerator that didn't cool very well, along with a built-in ice box that only kept 20 lbs of ice for a day, before it melted.
+The first thing I did was remove the old refrigerator and slide a nice new stainless steel Indel unit in its place, but this didn't hold frozen food, so I began to consider if I might be able to convert the ice box into a proper freezer.
+The box was completely encapsulated into the side of the galley molding, with one side against the hull.
+It was 29” inches deep and extremely difficult to reach the bottom through the small 12” inch square lid, but there was a shelf half way, where food could be placed and ice packed underneath.

-From these replies and talking to people it became apparent that insulation is the single most important portion of any boat freezer.
+From these replie,s and talking to people, it became apparent that insulation is the single most important part of any boat freezer.
 I was advised that no less than four inches and preferably six inches of insulation thickness would be necessary to insulate the compartment for a freezer.
 One reason why insulation is so important on a sailboat is because you want the equipment running as little as possible to reduce battery drain.
-When the freezer is ‘off’ the inside of the box slowly starts to de-thaw so the thicker A view Inside-icebox the ice box before the holding tanks were installed.the insulation the slower the de-thawing process.
+When the freezer is ‘off’ the inside of the box slowly starts to de-thawm so the thicker A view Inside-icebox the ice box before the holding tanks were installed.the insulation, the slower the de-thawing process.

 The inside of my ice box has a fibreglass inner shell 13” inches wide at the top and only 10” inches at the bottom.
-I therefore could not consider adding insulation to the inside of the box because it would reduce storage space.
-Nor could I do anything about the side of the box that was bonded to the hull, but I could get to the other three sides.
+I therefore could not consider adding insulation to the inside of the box, because it would reduce storage space.
+Nor could I do anything about the side of the box that was bonded to the hull, but I could get to the other three sides if I dismantled a few cupboards and doors.

 The first test was with a single 16 Lb bag of ice in the upper section of the box above the shelf.
-This eventually reduced the temperature to 42 degrees Fahrenheit but only for about 24 hours before the ice began to melt and the temperature rose.
-I could also feel the outside of the box was colder than surrounding panels that meant there was “leakage” through the insulation to the outside.
+This eventually reduced the temperature to 42 degrees Fahrenheit, but after only 24 hours the ice began to melt and the temperature rose.
+I could also feel the outside of the box was slightly cooler than surrounding panels, that meant there was leakage through the insulation to the outside.

-These tests over a number of days were quite consistent because Britannia has two very efficient air conditioners that can keep the saloon at a regular 75F degree.
-If the saloon ambient temperature had varied from day to day the test results would have also varied considerably.
+These tests over a number of days were quite consistent, because Britannia has two very efficient air conditioners that can keep the saloon at a regular 75F degree.
+If the saloon ambient temperature had varied from day to day, the test results would have also varied accordingly.

-I glued the foam panels to the outside of the box using Liquid Nails Panel and Foam adhesive the tin foil side outwards.
-This glue does not melt foam like other glues.
-I allowed the first layer to dry for a day before sticking the second layer on top then filled in all the joints and areas where I could not get any foam, using Aerosol foam insulation When all the new insulation was glued in place it was time for a third test using another 16 Lb bag of ice and solid block ice below the shelf.
+I glued the foam panels to the outside of the box using Liquid Nails Panel and Foam adhesive, that does not melt foam like other glues, tin foil side outwards.
+I allowed the first layer to dry for a day before sticking the second layer on top, then filled in all the joints and areas where I could not get any foam, using Aerosol foam insulation When all the new insulation was glued in place it was time for a third test, using another 16 Lb bag of ice and solid block ice below the shelf.
 This time the temperature inside the box sank to 39F and stayed like that for two extra days.
-Better still I could not feel any cold on the outside of the new insulation.
+Better still, I could not feel any cold on the outside of the new insulation.

-I felt some satisfaction in achieving this small advance because I had evidently improved the insulation significantly for only a small cash outlay.
-I asked myself why the builders didn't do this when the boat was built?
+I felt some satisfaction in achieving this small advance, because I had evidently improved the insulation significantly for only a small cash outlay.
+I asked myself why the builders didn't do this when the boat was built, but then I had thought that for a lot of things I had improved.?

-The temperature graph shows the differences between the three tests but I remained mystified why, after all the new insulation was fitted the temperature did not drop much below 40F.
-I was told that even in a well insulated box the holding plate temperature must be about 10 degrees lower than the temperature required in the freezer.
-Therefore in order to maintain freezing inside the box the plates needed to go down to minus 22F.
-Assuming the temperature of the bag of ice was at freezing, i.e.32F I was actually doing quite well to read 39 on my test.
+The temperature graph shows the differences between the three tests, but I remained mystified why, after all the new insulation was fitted the temperature did not drop much below 40F.
+I was told that even in a well insulated box the holding plate temperature must be about 10 degrees lower than the temperature required in a freezer.
+Therefore in order to maintain freezing inside the box, the plates needed to go down to minus 22F.
+Assuming the temperature of the bag of ice was at freezing, i.e.32F I was actually doing quite well to read 39 on my static test.

 This is the three tests made to determine the insulation of the ice box.I now had to decide whether to buy a freezer unit.
 These are not cheap, starting around $1900 to upwards of $4,000 for higher specifications.

-Refrigerators and freezers all work on the same principal and with an abundance of detailed explanations on the web there is no need to repeat that much technical detail here.
+Refrigerators and freezers all work on the same principal, and with an abundance of detailed explanations on the web there is no need to repeat that much technical detail here - especially by a novice like me.
 Simply put: a compressor pumps freon gas through plates mounted inside the freezer box.
 The freon absorbs heat and causes the inside of the box to get cold.
 There are basically two types of freezer plates: evaporator plates and holding plates.
-Evaporator plates are like those in a household fridge/freezer, thin corrugated wrap round plates usually in the top of the fridge.
-These freeze quickly, but because they are so thin they also un-freeze quickly and the compressor needs to be running almost continuously to keep them frozen, that it can do in a house.
-Holding plates are much thicker, up to 3” inches if there is space inside the cabinet.
+Evaporator plates are like those in a house fridge/freezer, thin corrugated wrap round plates usually in the top of the fridge.
+These freeze quickly, but because they are so thin they also un-freeze quickly, and the compressor needs to be running almost continuously to keep them frozen, which is okay in a house.
+Holding plates are much thicker, up to 3” inches, if there is space inside the cabinet.
 Holding plates take longer to freeze but they stay frozen longer, so once they are frozen it takes less power to keep them there.
 For any boat, particularly a sailboat, holding plates are the best solution for a freezer.

 CHOOSING THE EQUIPMENT

 I sent a drawing of my box showing the insulation to four suppliers of marine refrigeration equipment, asking for recommendations, specifications and prices.
 One didn't reply at all, another was so difficult to drag a price out of I gave up.
-Finally I choose Sea Frost in Barrington New Hampshire who were the most helpful. (www.seafrost.com) They could supply all the equipment along with custom sized holding plates.
-The owner, Cleave Horton, is extremely knowledgeable and recommended two holding plates, one each side inside the box connected together to the compressor.
+Finally I choose Sea Frost in Barrington New Hampshire who were the most helpful. (www.seafrost.com) They could supply all the equipment, along with custom sized holding plates.
+The owner, Cleave Horton, was extremely knowledgeable and recommended two holding plates, one each side inside the box connected together to the compressor.
 These would be 15” inches square x 1” inch thick and would just fit through the 12” inch square lid of the box.
 I would therefore loose 2” inches in the upper box width.
 I asked Cleave if it might be better and cheaper to have one 2” inch thick holding plate?
 His reply was, “Think of it as standing in front of a fire in your house.
-Only your back gets warm, but if you were between two fires you would toast evenly.”
-I thought this was a good analogy and I’m sure it is the sort of thing an inexperienced buyer can understand.
+Only your back gets warm, but if you were between two fires you would toast evenly.
+It’s the opposite for a freezer.”
+I thought this was a good analogy, and the sort of thing an inexperienced buyer can understand.

 As usual on boats there are pros and cons for each type.
 My boat has a very large battery bank of over 1300 amp hours and numerous ways to keep them charged.
 I have a wind generator, a 6.5 kw generator with both a 12-volt alternator and 120-volt outputs, that also powers the 40 amp battery charger.
 This is not counting the main engine alternator, so I decided to buy a 12-volt air cooled system.